NOTGodlynoah/BadScripts/README.md

 # BadScripts
-Trash scripts i made for roblox
+Trash scripts I made for roblox please take them with less than a grain of salt.